SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Results

-In general the FPCCs follow the expected behavior, with the minimally-detectable planet mass increasing roughly as $M_{\rm p} \sin i \propto a^{1/2}$ (see Equation \ref{eq:msini}) while $a \lesssim (M_\star / {\rm M_\odot})^{1/3} (t_\text{span} / {\rm{yr}} )^{2/3}\,{\rm au}$, where $t_\text{span}$ is the temporal baseline of the RV observations.
-Toward larger values of $a$ the completeness drops off rapidly because we are not sensitive to planets whose orbital periods are longer than, or on the order of, the span of observations.
-Deviations from this idealized behavior may be the result of the random eccentricity values drawn from a $\beta$ distribution used for the simulated injections, but are more likely due to large gaps between RV observations, leading to poor phase coverage corresponding to certain orbital periods.
+The \clf\ lines in Figure \ref{fig:completeness_contours} follow the general expected behavior from analytic arguments: minimum detectable mass increases roughly as $M_{\rm p} \sin i \propto a^{1/2}$ (see Equation \ref{eq:msini}) for $a \lesssim (M_\star / {\rm M_\odot})^{1/3} (t_\text{span} / {\rm{yr}} )^{2/3}\,{\rm AU}$, where $t_\text{span}$ is the temporal baseline of the RV observations.
+At larger values of $a$, the minimum detectable mass increases steeply as we rapidly lose sensitivity to planets whose orbital periods are $\gtrsim t_\text{span}$.
+Deviations from this behavior on a system-by-system basis result from differences in stellar spectral type, instrument characteristics, survey cadence and baseline, and gaps between observations.